How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 git config --global user.email "your.email@example.com"

-This global setting will apply to all Git operations.
-If you want project-specific settings, omit --global and run the command in your project directory.
+This configuration only needs to be done once and will apply to all Git operations.
+If you want to set different values per project, omit --global and run the command inside the project directory.

 • HTTPS